raccog/asOS/Readme.md

 # asOS

-asOS (always sunny Operating System) is a hobby OS project with a goal of creating a minimal command line userland for desktop systems.
+asOS (always sunny Operating System) is a hobby OS project with a goal of creating a minimal command line userland for arm systems.

 My underlying goals for this project are to:
-* Learn about hardware features, standards, and concepts for a variety of architectures (x86, arm, and riscv).
+* Learn about hardware features, standards, and concepts for modern architectures (aarch64, aarch32, riscv)
 * Learn a multitude of design techniques for a simple OS kernel with command line userspace.
 * Learn technicques on how to design an OS for use with various architectures and hardware.
 * Learn about tools such as compilers, linkers, emulators, debuggers, etc.